Recently in contemporary photographers Category

 Each image in the portfolio is derived from a postcard collected by Dean in her visits to European flea markets.
 Most of the images depict accidents and disasters, both man-made and natural.
 Superimposed on each image are white handwritten notes in the style of film directions with instructions for lighting, sound and camera movements, suggesting that the each picture is the working note for a film.
 The title of the series is taken from a convention in the early years of the Danish film industry when each film was produced in two versions, one with a happy ending for the American market, the other with a tragic ending for Russian audiences.
 Dean's interventions encourage viewers to formulate narratives leading up to the tragic denouements in the prints, engaging and implicating the audience in the creative process.

-Mull it Over
+it Over blog comprising

-Check out Jonathan Cherry's excellent Mull it Over blog comprising of "a series of web based interviews with innovative contemporary photographers from around the world".
+of "a series of web based interviews with innovative contemporary photographers

-Archive section here http://www.mullitover.cc/archive
+section here http://www.mullitover.cc/archive

 I am a big fan of Abelardo Morell's work, particulary his Camera Obscura series (shown here and here).
 His two new bodies of work - Tent Work and Cliché Verre - are on show at the Bonni Benrubi Gallery in New York until 18 Dec 2010.